Rules of English Grammar: The Core Patterns Behind Every Rule

 - She has finished the proposal. (present perfect: complete, and it's relevant right now)

-The time is the same — past.
-The aspect is different — the second version says the result is present and relevant.
+The time is the same in both: past.
+The aspect is different.
+The second version says the result is present and relevant.

 Common mistake at this layer: